NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/README.md

 ----

-### Machine Vision
+### Audio processing

-- Live Lecture: "Classic Machine Vision principles"
+- Live Lecture: 1D signal processing
-- *Task 1*: Incorporate face detection algorithm
-- *Task 2*: Save images from your face (> 100)
-- *Task 3*: Let the robot react.
-If the robot identifies a face, let it do cool stuff
-- *Task 4*: Resizing images - each face image should have the same resolution (128, 128, 3)
+- *Task 1*: Determine the frequency of the whistling in the audio file using an FFT.
+- *Task 2*: Use your forebrain to record audio data and send it to your host computer.
+- *Task 3*: Plot the audio data in time and in frequency domain in real-time on your host computer.
+- *Task 4* (On your Raspberry Pi): Detect if the determined frequency during whistling is present in the audio data and above a certain threshold.
+- *Task 5*: If the frequency is present, let the robot react by going forward or backward.

+Idea to task 5: you can create multiple events using `if` statements, such that you can make your robot dance!

 ### Pro tasks

 Depending on your progress, you can tackle the following tasks:

-- *Pro task 1*: Incorporate background subtraction to your live stream
+- *Pro task 1*: Connect the light sensor measurements to a Telegram bot that is giving you an update if your environment is getting darker or brighter.
-- *Pro task 2*: Threshold the background subtracted frame
-- *Pro task 3*: Find the center of mass of your thresholded image
+- *Pro task 2*: Calculate the STFT of the audio data and plot it in real-time.
+-
 More information on the tasks are found in a [separate document](Afternoon.md)